-The Board expects profit growth to continue steadily in the coming year as management focuses on realising the full potential of financial planning, platform administration, investment management, information technology and business/accounting services.
+The Board expects profit growth to continue steadily in the coming year as management continue to focus on realizing the potential of financial planning, platform administration, investment management, information technology and business/accounting services.
 The foundations of our business pillars are solid and growth strategies are in place by building scale on existing capacity and leveraging its relatively fixed cost base.

-The revenue from recent business acquisitions has started to be received and should benefit the bottom line in this financial year.
+The revenue from recent business acquisitions should benefit the bottom line in this financial year.
 Additionally synergy benefits from these businesses are expected.